-It's twice as terrible to hear these stories, because they could have been prevented -- and much of the worry, stress, and loss sidestepped.
+It's twice as difficult to hear these stories of loss because they could have been prevented -- and much of the worry, stress, and loss sidestepped.

 What lesson can we draw from the past year to help shield our portfolios from losses in the future?
-While almost nobody could have predicted the collapse of so many American institutions, from Lehman to AIG(NYSE:AIG), there is at least one step we can take to protect ourselves against future unknowns when the stakes are high: Use options for insurance.
+There is at least one easy step investors can take to protect against future unknowns when the stakes are high: Use options for insurance.

 Options are tools, not weapons

-Around Fooldom, options have typically been given the polite brush aside.
+Around Fooldom, options have typically been given the polite brush-off.
 "Most investors," the argument goes, "do not need to use options to succeed over a lifetime."
 Which is true.
-"And most investors will lose money on options."
-Which is not true, and not entirely the point, if you use options in the right ways.
+"And most investors lose money on options."
+Which is not true when you use options in the right ways.

-For those unfamiliar, options are simply the right to buy or sell a stock at a set price by a specific date.
+For those unfamiliar, options give the option owner the right to buy or sell an underlying stock at a set price by a specific date.
 Options were introduced to the public in 1973 by the Chicago Board Options Exchange.
-They've enjoyed increasing trading volume annually for years as people learn about their value.
+They've enjoyed increasing trading volume annually as people learn of their value as portfolio tools.

-I was skeptical of options for several years, too, until I started to learn more about them from Motley Fool articles written around the turn of the millennium.
-Over the past eight years, and especially the past five, I've happily used options in managing real-money public portfolios, as well as in my own portfolio.
-They've helped me to obtain better buy and sell prices, to bet against some positions or hedge others -- which can smooth out returns -- and ensure against possible market declines.
+I was skeptical of options for several years until I started to learn more about them from Motley Fool articles written around the turn of the millennium.
+Over the past eight years, and especially the past five, I've happily used options in managing real-money public portfolios, as well as my own portfolio.
+They've helped me obtain better buy and sell prices on strong companies, bet against some positions, or hedge others -- which can smooth out returns -- and ensure against possible market declines.

-Buying put options for insurance, especially when you have a lot riding on a few positions, can be as smart as having insurance to protect your house against fire.
+Buying put options for insurance on your stocks, especially when you have much of your savings parked in your portfolio, can be as smart as having insurance to protect your house against fire.

 How puts work

-A put option gives its holder the right to sell a stock at a set price by a certain date.
-Buying a put option when you also own the stock is basically buying insurance for your stock, or hedging against a possible decline, because the put option guarantees you a set sell price on that stock, if you want it, at a later date.
+A put option gives its owner the right to sell a stock at a set price by a certain date.
+Buying a put option when you also own the stock is like buying insurance, or hedging against a possible decline, because the put option guarantees you a set sell price on that stock, if you want it, at a later date.

-So, even if Citigroup fell to $0 during the next 15 months, the put option owner would be able to sell out at $20 – for a net sell price of $16.25 after accounting for the cost of the puts.
+So, even if Home Depot declined to $10 during the next seven months, the put option owner would be able to sell out at $25 – for a net sell price of $21.40 per share after accounting for the cost of the puts.
 The roughly 15% premium is rather expensive, but that's largely due to today's volatile market climate.

-If Citigroup falls less far, and you still believe in its long-term potential, you can sell the puts for a profit (the put prices vary daily, just like stock prices) and continue to own the shares.
+If Home Depot declines in the next few months, and you still believe in its long-term potential, you can sell your puts for a profit (the put prices vary daily, just like stock prices) and continue to own the shares.

-On the other hand, if Citigroup is $35 per share a year from now, your $20 insurance policy won't have any value anymore.
+On the other hand, if Home Depot is $25 or higher by January (say it's $35), your $25 insurance policy won't have any value anymore.
 Like any insurance policy, it expires.
-Still, you were protected on the downside for the past year, and you've profited with the stock as it increased.
+Still, you were protected on the downside for the potentially turbulent second half of 2009, and you still profited with the stock as it increased.

 When to use puts

-It's not cheap to insure large positions for long periods of time, especially in today's environment.
-But in these times, that up-front cost can be dwarfed by the losses you might then avoid.
+It's not cheap to insure large positions for long periods of time, especially in today's volatile environment.
+But in these times, that up-front cost can be dwarfed by the losses you might later avoid.